fferflo/einx/docs/source/gettingstarted/tutorial_neuralnetworks.rst

 einx provides the layer types ``einn.{Linear|Norm|Dropout}`` that are implemented as outlined above.

 **einn.Norm** implements a normalization layer with optional exponential moving average (EMA) over the computed statistics.
-The first parameter is an Einstein expression for the axes along which the statistics for normalization are computed.
-The second parameter is an Einstein expression for the axes corresponding to the bias and scale terms, and defaults to ``b... [c]``.
+The first parameter is an einx expression for the axes along which the statistics for normalization are computed.
+The second parameter is an einx expression for the axes corresponding to the bias and scale terms, and defaults to ``b... [c]``.
 The different sub-steps can be toggled by passing ``True`` or ``False`` for the ``mean``, ``var``, ``scale`` and ``bias`` parameters.
 The EMA is used only if
 ``decay_rate`` is passed.